Immortale-dev/QTest/README.md

 });
 ...
 ```
+*Notice, we we didn't put `SCENARIO` macroses in the examples, but they are required in real test cases*

 And consider we have the `IT` macro (which is the real test definer) placed to each of the "describe", the result would be the following:
 - Test numbers
 	- Test case 1